ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

 #### Configuring the main thread stack

 The default stack size of the main application thread is 4 kilobytes.
 This memory is dynamically allocated from the global heap.
-You can configure the stack size of the main thread by using the <a href="/docs/v5.7/tools/index.html#the-configuration-system" target="_blank">Mbed config system</a>.
+You can configure the stack size of the main thread by using the [Mbed config system](/docs/v5.7/tools/index.html#the-configuration-system).
 To reduce the stack size from 4K to 2K, create an `mbed_app.json` file for your project with the following content:

 ```JSON
 {